-Don’t get me wrong… it’s time consuming, especially if your working with smaller budgets.
+Don’t get me wrong… it’s time-consuming, especially if you’re working with smaller budgets.

 Because you will be the one doing all the work of building and marketing your website, designing and delivering your leaflets or researching and creating a killer, small newspaper ad.